Northwestern-CS348/assignment-3-part-2-uninformed-solvers-jdillonh/README.md

     * **retract** the old disk pos fact

     * *update kb*: use kb_infer to infer new facts about kb
-    * Use the new pos rule to do inference
+    * [X] Use the new pos rule to do inference
+	[This happens automatically!]

+  * other studentCode functions

 # Assignment 3 Part 2: Game Masters and Uninformed Solvers